Running SSIS Integration Toolkit on the Cloud

 Connect to KingswaySoft Shared Blob Container - Step 3

-In the last page, you are given the opportunity to review everything before you can complete the process by clicking the Connect button.
+In the last page, you are given the opportunity to review everything before you can complete the attach process by clicking the Connect button.

 Connect to KingswaySoft Shared Blob Container - Step 4